 The America the Beautiful National Parks and Federal Recreational Lands Access Pass is available to U.S. citizens or permanent residents of any age that have a permanent disability.
-This pass is not available at Sand Creek Massacre NHS, as the site is free of charge.
+This pass is not available at Sand Creek Massacre NHS becasue the park does not charge an entrance fee.

-- The visitor center at the site has a single accessible parking space.
-This space leads directly to a paved ramp to the visitor center and the accessible restrooms.
+- The park visitor contact station, located at the park near Chivington, has a single designated accessible parking space.
+This space adjoins an accessible walkway, which leads to the visitor contact station.

 Programs and Tours